Amount of your pension benefit

 Pension credits

-• 1.25 percent of your pension participation basis for that year; or
+• 1.25% of your pension participation basis for that year

-• 1.25 percent of the applicable median salary (prorated for part-time employees).
+• 1.25% of the applicable median salary (prorated for part-time employees)

-Your pension participation basis is the greater of your effective salary (up to the IRS annual compensation limit for Defined Benefit Pension Plan participation purposes) or 25 percent of the congregational ministers' median.
+Your pension participation basis is the greater of your effective salary (up to the IRS annual compensation limit for Defined Benefit Pension Plan participation purposes) or 25% of the median effective salary.

 Experience apportionments